 Susan M. Orsillo, PhD, is Professor of Psychology at Suffolk University in Boston.
 In collaboration with her doctoral students in clinical psychology, she has developed a number of prevention and treatment programs that integrate acceptance and mindfulness with evidence-based behavioral approaches.
 She lives in the Boston area with her spouse, Paul, and two children.

 Lizabeth Roemer, PhD, is Professor of Psychology at the University of Massachusetts Boston, where she is actively involved in research and clinical training of doctoral students in clinical psychology.
 With her doctoral students, she explores the role of mindfulness, acceptance, and skillful action in promoting optimal functioning in response to external and internal stressors.
 She lives in the Boston area with her partner, Josh Bartok.
-Josh is a guiding teacher of Boundless Way Zen, and a Buddhist pastoral counselor.
+Josh is a Zen priest, and a Buddhist pastoral counselor.